More about Cub Scouts...

-Den Meetings - Your son or daughter will become part of a ‘Den’ of several children of the same age.
-Dens typically meet twice each month during the school year for an hour on weekday evenings.
-The parents within a Den will discuss which weeknight works the best for the group at the beginning of the Scouting year in September.
+Den Nights - Your son or daughter will become part of a ‘Den’ of several children of the same age.
+Dens typically meet twice each month during the school year for an hour on Tuesday evenings.
 For Lions (Kindergarten) and Tigers (1st grade) a parent is required to attend all Den meetings with their child.
-Parents are encouraged to attend all meetings through every rank with their scout.
+All parents are encouraged to attend all meetings through every rank with their scout.
 Den meetings are held in the classrooms at St. John’s Lutheran Church.

-Pack Meetings – The entire Pack meets once each month during the school year.
-At Pack meetings the scouts will receive awards, play games, learn from guest speakers, and participate in special events like the Pinewood Derby and the Blue and Gold Banquet.
-Pack meetings are held in the Fellowship Hall at St. John’s Lutheran Church.
+Pack Nights – The entire Pack meets once each month during the school year.
+At Pack Nights the scouts will receive awards, play games, learn from guest speakers, and participate in special events like the Pinewood Derby and the Blue and Gold Banquet.
+Pack Nights are held in the Fellowship Hall at St. John’s Lutheran Church.

 Pack Committee Meetings – Cub Scouting is run entirely by parent volunteers of students who are participating in the program.
+We hold one Pack Committee meeting ever other month starting in September.
 Members of the Pack Committee include the Committee Chair, Cubmaster, Den Leaders, Pack Secretary, Treasurer, and any Cub Scout parent who is interested in helping to plan and facilitate activities and events for the members of the Pack.